rossetti/KSLBook/docs/05-Chapter5.md

 <p class="caption">(\#fig:KSLDatabaseTables)KSL Database Tables</p>
 </div>

-The KSL database consists of six tables that capture information and data concerning the execution of a simulation and resulting statistical quantities.
+The KSL database consists of twelve tables that capture information and data concerning the execution of a simulation and resulting statistical quantities.
 Figure \@ref(fig:KSLDatabaseTables) presents the database diagram for the `KSL_DB` database schema.